Chatuchak district: Economy

 Thai Airways International and Bangkok Airways have their head offices in Chatuchak.

 TMBThanachart Bank and Siam Commercial Bank (SCB) with Bank for Agriculture and Agricultural Co-operatives (BAAC) have their head offices in the district as well.
 The head office building of SCB is known as SCB Park Plaza.

+Organisations

+The International Civil Aviation Organization (ICAO) has its Asia and Pacific (APAC) Office in Chatuchak district.